bau-sec/ansible-openvpn-hardened/README.md

     ansible-playbook playbooks/install.yml

+The playbook should run for **5-30 minutes** depending on how good your target box is at hashing and crypto operations.
 Assuming the above steps were successful, you should now have directory called `fetched_creds`.
 This contains the openvpn configuration files and private keys that can be distributed to your clients.

 Try connecting to the newly created OpenVPN server